garenyondem/garenyondem/README.md

-Hi, I'm a software developer with a keen interest in backend technologies and systems design.
+Welcome, have a seat.
+I'm a Backend Developer with vast experience in designing and building scalable and efficient backend systems.

 Currently a full-time Lead Software Engineer.

-You can find some of my work here.
-Though, don't be surprised, in recent years JS/TS has been my daily driver.
-Yet you may find interesting stuff.
+You can find some of my open-source work here.
+Though, don't be surprised, in recent years JS & TS has been my daily driver.

 Enjoy!